issacchan26/HumanPartSegmentation/README.md

 3. Make sure the parameter with_label is True in [test.py](test.py) and run the script

 ## Pretrained models
-This repo also provides pretrained models for 4, 6 and 28 classes.
+This repo also provides pretrained models for 4, 6 and 28 classes in [checkpoints](checkpoints).
 These models are trained with 41 human scans from real human data and FAUST, each of them has 10000 verts.
 The below table shows the results of 200 epochs training:
 | Class  | Training Accuracy | Validation Accuracy  |